jackyzha0/jackyzha0.github.io/content/thoughts/blockchain.md

 An immutable, digital, distributed ledger that connects a decentralized network.
 Can be used to build cryptocurrencies like [Bitcoin](thoughts/bitcoin.md) and [Ethereum](thoughts/ethereum.md).

+Like symbolic systems, meaning needs to be derived through [intentionality](thoughts/intentionality.md).
+Run into problems of agreement on meaning of symbols and the [Degraded Blockchain problem](thoughts/Degraded%20Blockchain%20problem.md)

 Characteristics:
 1. Distributed: data is stored by and updates are broadcasted to everyone
 2. Smart Contracts: codified agreements.
 Once the predetermined conditions of the contract are met, the transaction and attached computation are completed and recorded on the blockchain.